SanjaiM89/minio_s3_telegram/README_TELEGRAM.md

 # MinIO Telegram Storage Gateway

-This modification allows MinIO to use Telegram as an object storage backend, with Redis handling metadata.
+This modification allows MinIO to use Telegram as an object storage backend, with PostgreSQL handling metadata.

 ## Prerequisites

-- **Go 1.21+**
+- **Go 1.25+**
-- **Redis** running locally or accessible.
+- **PostgreSQL** database accessible via connection URL.
 - **Telegram App credentials** (`API_ID`, `API_HASH`) from [telegram.org](https://my.telegram.org).
 - **Telegram Bot Token** (from @BotFather).
 - **Target Channel ID** (where files will be stored).
 The bot must be an admin in this channel.